MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 after only a few nonlinear steps and the calculation continues with the next time level.
 This method is the default method in MITgcm.
-The number of nonlinear iteration steps or pseudo-time steps can be controlled by the runtime parameter :varlink:`SEAICEnonLinIterMax` (default is 2).
+The number of nonlinear iteration steps or pseudo-time steps can be controlled by the run-time parameter :varlink:`SEAICEnonLinIterMax` (default is 2).

 In order to overcome the poor convergence of the Picard-solver,